Noise-induced survival resonances during fractional killing of cell populations: Abstract

 \section{Abstract}

 Fractional killing in response to drugs is a hallmark of non-genetic cellular heterogeneity.
 Yet how individual lineages evade drug treatment, as observed in bacteria and cancer cells, is not quantitatively understood.
-We analyse a stochastic population model with age-dependent division and death rates and characterise the emergence of fractional killing as a stochastic phenomenon under constant and periodic drug environments.
-In constant environments, increasing cell cycle noise induces a phase transition from complete to fractional killing, while increasing death noise can induce the reverse transition.
-In periodic drug environments, we discover survival resonance phenomena that give rise to peaks in the survival probabilities at division or death times that are multiples of the environment duration not seen in unstructured populations.
+We study a stochastic population model with age-dependent division and death rates, allowing for persistence.
+In periodic drug environments, we discover peaks in the survival probabilities at division or death times that are multiples of the environment duration.
+The survival resonances are unseen in unstructured populations and are amplified by persistence.

-Under adverse conditions such as repeated drug treatments, most cells in a population die while few cells persist -- a phenomenon called \textit{fractional killing} \cite{Balaban2004,shaffer2017rare,Kessler2022}.
-The short timescale of drug exposure often excludes the evolution of drug resistance but requires non-genetic mechanisms underlying fractional killing, which are still not fully understood \cite{Rotem2010,Feng2014,Oren2021}.
-A well-accepted view is that heterogeneous survival arises from fluctuations in intracellular pathways influencing cell division, growth and apoptosis in coordination with the cell cycle \cite{Spencer2009,Paek2016,granada2020effects}.
-Recent advances in single-cell imaging allow tracking cellular heterogeneity in individual lineages that can drive insights into persistence against antimicrobial or anti-cancer treatments aided by quantitative stochastic models.